International Academy of Digital Arts and Sciences: History

 In 2011, IADAS pinpointed five challenges the internet would face in the following five years in response to the exponential growth of the internet and its users.
 An article in Huffington Post described IADAS's perspective on the five challenges stating that the organization believed that the next five years had to see improvements in privacy protection, copyright law, net neutrality, the open web and Internet security."

 Members

-Membership in the academy is by-invitation only.
-IADAS describes its members as "Leading industry experts, evangelists and visionaries working to advance the electronic medium" and divides its members into four types - Associate, Executive, Europe and Anthem.
+Membership in the academy is by invitation only.
+IADAS describes its members as "Leading industry experts, evangelists, and visionaries working to advance the electronic medium" and divides its members into four types - Associate, Executive, Europe, and Anthem.

-The executive members include Richard Branson, Vint Cerf, Arianna Huffington, Julia Child among many others.
+Executive members include Richard Branson, Vint Cerf, Arianna Huffington, Julia Child, Luvvie Ajayi, among many others.

+Associate members include Sara Ackerman, Matthew Ball, Brian Edelman, Andrew Jackson, James Naleski, Mirko Pallera, Alok Shankar, among many others.

 Webby Awards

 Established in 1996 during the Web's infancy, The Webbys is presented by the International Academy of Digital Arts and Sciences (IADAS)—a 2000+ member judging body.
 In 2006, The Webby Awards was described as the "Internet's Highest Honor" by the New York Times following the 10th annual Webby Awards that was hosted in the heart of New York's Financial District.
 This popular occasion had attendance from the executive director of UNICEF - Ann Veneman, Pop legend Prince among others.

 Since then, the Webby awards have been honoring excellence on the internet in 8 major media types: Websites and Mobile Sites, Video, Advertising, Media & PR, Social, Apps, dApps & Software, Games, Podcasts, and Metaverse, Immersive & Virtual.

 The Webby Awards presents two honors in every category—The Webby Award and The Webby People's Voice Award.
 Members of the International Academy of Digital Arts and Sciences (IADAS) select the Nominees for both awards in each category, as well as the Winners of The Webby Awards.
 In the spirit of the open Web, The Webby People's Voice is awarded by the voting public.
 Each year, The Webby People's Voice Awards garners millions of votes from all over the world.
 In April 2022, NASA won 3 Webby Awards, 5 People's Voice Awards with the awards being NASA's 24th, 25th, and 26th Webby Awards since 1998.